-In all honesty, though, the Mega series hasn’t fully lived up to its expectations.
-The new dart is fun and cool, but in reality, it hasn’t resulted in a huge performance boost for the blasters.
-It also doesn’t help that the blasters are bigger, which might add to the fun factor, but also makes them less practical.
+Honestly, though, the Mega series hasn’t fully lived up to its expectations.
+The new dart is fun and cool, but in reality, it hasn’t resulted in a considerable performance boost for the blasters.
+It also doesn’t help that the blasters are bigger, which might add to the fun factor but also makes them less practical.

 But to give it a positive spin, I do like the above Mega blasters.
-They’re fun to shoot with, they look fantastic, and they’re generally great to have as part of your Nerf blaster collection.
+They’re fun to shoot with, look fantastic, and are generally great to have as part of your Nerf blaster collection.

 There you have it, my top five Nerf Mega blasters.

-Perhaps you were expecting the 2020 Mega MotoStryke also in this list, but I’ve deliberately left that one out.
-As good as the MotoStryke looks and performs, it has an issue with the trigger button that kind of ruins the blaster.
+Perhaps you were expecting the 2020 Mega MotoStryke also on this list, but I’ve deliberately left that one out.
+As good as the MotoStryke looks and performs, it has an issue with the trigger button that kind of ruins the blaster as a whole.

-You may have also noticed that I haven’t included the two sniper rifles Centurion and Sonic ICE Centurion in this list of best Mega guns.
+You may have also noticed that I haven’t included the Centurion and Sonic ICE Centurion sniper rifles in this list of best Mega guns.
 The truth is, the Centurion isn’t all that great.
-I like the looks of the Centurion and it’s a great collector’s item, but it’s not a properly designed blaster.
+I like the looks of the Centurion, and it’s a great collector’s item, but it’s not a properly designed blaster.